openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_student.rst

 view student data on the Instructor Dashboard.

-.. note:: In addition to the data for enrolled students, data for the course staff is included in the file or display.
+.. note:: In addition to the data for enrolled students, data for the course team is included in the file or display.

 To download student data, follow these steps.